P2-Net: Joint Description and Detection of Local Features for Pixel and Point Matching: Introduction

-To this end, we formulate a new task of \textit{direct} 2D pixel and 3D point matching \emph{without} any auxiliary steps (e.g., reconstruction).
-To tackle this challenging task, we propose a joint framework, named \textbf{P}ixel and \textbf{P}oint Network (P2-Net), which is able to simultaneously achieve effective feature description and detection between 2D and 3D views.
-Although similar attempts have been made in the 2D \cite{dusmanu2019d2} or 3D domain \cite{bai2020d3feat} in isolation, jointly describing and detecting 2D and 3D keypoints is non-trivial.
-First, the \emph{densities} of pixels and points are significantly different.
-Specifically, because of the sparsity of point clouds, fewer points than pixels represent the same local region.
-Under such circumstances, a point local feature can be mapped to (or from) many pixel features taken from pixels that are spatially close to the point.
-Second, the current art of detector designs \cite{dusmanu2019d2, luo2020aslfeat, bai2020d3feat} only focuses on penalizing confounding descriptors in a limited area, incurring sub-optimal matching results in practice.
-Last but not least, due to the large discrepancy between 2D and 3D data property, existing loss functions \cite{dusmanu2019d2, luo2020aslfeat, bai2020d3feat} for either 2D or 3D joint description and detection do not guarantee convergence in this new context.
-In this work, our contributions are as follows: \begin{enumerate}[itemsep=-0.02mm] \item[1.]
-We propose a dual, fully-convolutional framework for simultaneous 2D and 3D local features description and detection to achieve direct pixel and point matching, without requiring any auxiliary reconstruction or reprojection steps. \item[2.]
-We present an ultra-wide reception mechanism whilst extracting descriptors to tackle the intrinsic information variations between pixel and point local regions. \item[3.]
-We design a novel loss based on a coarse-to-fine optimization strategy, which not only guarantees convergence whilst learning discriminative descriptors, but also provides explicit guidance for accurate detections. \end{enumerate} To confirm the practicability of the proposed framework and the generalization ability of the new loss, we conduct thorough experiments on fine-grained image and point cloud matching, visual localization, image matching and point cloud registration tasks.
-To the best of our knowledge, we are the first to handle 2D and 3D local features description and detection for pixel and point level matching in a joint learning framework.
+\wb{To tackle all these challenges, we propose a dual fully-convolutional framework, named \textbf{P}ixel and \textbf{P}oint Network (\textbf{P2-Net}), which is able to simultaneously achieve feature description and detection between 2D and 3D views.
+Furthermore, an \textbf{ultra-wide reception} mechanism is equipped when extracting descriptors to tackle the intrinsic information variations between pixel and point local regions.
+To optimize the network, we then design \textbf{P2-Loss}, consisting of two components: 1) a \textbf{circle-guided descriptor loss} in combination with a full sampling strategy, allowing to robustly learn distinctive descriptors by optimizing positive and negative matches in a self-paced manner; 2) a \textbf{batch-hard detector loss}, which additionally seeks for the repeatability of detections by encouraging the difference between the positive and globally hardest negative matches.
+Overall, our contributions are as follows: \begin{enumerate}[itemsep=-0.02mm] \item[1.]
+We propose a joint learning framework with an ultra-wide reception mechanism for simultaneous 2D and 3D local features description and detection to achieve direct pixel and point matching. \item[2.]
+We design a novel loss, composed of a circle-guided descriptor loss and a batch-hard detector loss, to robustly learn distinctive descriptors whilst explicitly guiding accurate detections for both pixels and points. \item[3.]
+We conduct extensive experiments and ablation studies, demonstrating the practicability of the proposed framework and the generalization ability of the new loss, and providing the intuition behind our choices. \end{enumerate} } To the best of our knowledge, this is the first joint learning framework to handle 2D and 3D local features description and detection for direct pixel and point matching.